bosoninfo/Resource_Data-Wrangling-and-Visualization-in-R/Chapter01/README.md

 ### 1.1.1 Tools for working with data

-There are many tools available for working with data, including spreadsheets and statistical applications such as `SPSS`, `SAS`, and `Jamovi`.
+There are many tools available for working with data, including spreadsheets and statistical applications.
 These tools offer user-friendly interfaces for data exploration and modeling.
 However, they may not be sufficient for all data tasks, especially those involving more complex questions or data formats.

 ### 1.1.2 Spreadsheets for working with data

 Spreadsheets, such as `Microsoft Excel` and `Google Sheets`, are ubiquitous and widely used for organizing and analyzing data.
 They offer flexibility in organizing data in a variety of formats and can sort, filter, count, and summarize data quickly.
 Spreadsheets can also create relatively sophisticated graphs and visualizations.

 While spreadsheets may be sufficient for many real-world data tasks, they may not be suitable for creating more complex statistical models.
 In these cases, more sophisticated tools like statistical applications or programming languages may be necessary.

-Nonetheless, spreadsheets are an important tool to have in any data scientist's toolbox due to their versatility and widespread use.
+### 1.1.3 Statistical Applications for working with data

+Statistical applications, such as `SPSS`, `SAS`, and `Jamovi`, offer user-friendly point-and-click interfaces for data exploration and modeling.
+They are designed to handle large datasets and can perform a wide range of statistical analyses.
+These applications are commonly used in fields like psychology, social work, education, and business.

+While statistical applications are a powerful tool for data analysis, they may not be suitable for all data tasks.
+For example, they may not be able to handle data that does not fit neatly into rows and columns.
+In these cases, a more sophisticated tool like a data-oriented programming language may be necessary.

-### 1.1.3 Data-oriented programming languages
+### 1.1.4 Data-oriented programming languages

 Data-oriented programming languages, such as `Python`, `Julia`, and `R`, offer greater control and power in analyzing data.
 These languages allow for more advanced statistical modeling and data manipulation.